 “Locally owned and operated.”
-It’s a concept I celebrate on my blog as I pay homage to intrepid moms and pops who risk it all to compete with the ubiquitous corporate chains.
+It’s a concept I celebrate on my blog in paying homage to intrepid moms and pops who risk it all to compete with the ubiquitous corporate chains.
 I trumpet the fact that locally owned and operated restaurants can be unpredictable, that they prepare food to order instead of thawing something out which was shipped from corporate headquarters hundreds of miles away, that you can get to know the great families who own them, that those families have very personal investments and take immense pride in their products.

 Justin (JJ) Salazar’s ideas as to what constitutes “locally owned and operated” mirror my own.
 In his words, local should mean that “a business is owned by someone who lives in town (not just a mailing address), that there is no parent company (franchise) taking the proceeds to another town, and that the owner works in the business.”
 JJ knows that “nobody cares as much as an owner and that it does no good if the owner’s not in the store.”
 He plans on passing on his business to his children so you know his heart is in his investment.